uwhackweek/jupyterbook-template/book/preliminary/git.md

 Once you have created your token, be sure to save it on your computer in case you need to re-authenticate again.
 The token will give you access to your personal GitHub account.
-It will also give you permission to push changes to your project repository within the SnowEx hackweek organization via the command line.
+It will also give you permission to push changes to your project repository within the {{hackweek}} hackweek organization via the command line.

-To test your setup on the JupyterHub, we will be using a test repository from the SnowEx Hackweek organization.
+To test your setup on the JupyterHub, we will be using a test repository from the {{hackweek}} Hackweek organization.
 Paste the following command into your open terminal on the JupyterHub. where you will be prompted for your GitHub username and the token.